 The model for results and their contents in SimDM is shown in Figure 11.
 Results of experiments are represented by OutputDataset-s.
-As described in section Erreur !
-Source du renvoi introuvable. above, OutputDataset represents a collection of objects of a particular ObjectType (indicated by the objectType reference) produced by the Protocol during the Experiment.
-In the typical case the referenced object will be an OutputDataObjectType defined for the given Protocol.
-But by referencing the base class ObjectType, an OutputDataSet may also represent a collection of TargetObjectType-s (see 3.6).
+As described in Section 3.2 above, OutputDataset represents a collection of objects of a particular ObjectType (indicated by the objectType reference) produced by the Protocol during the Experiment.
+In the typical case the referenced object will be an OutputDataObjectType, an OutputDataSet may also represent a collection of TargetObjectType-s (see 3.6).
 Hence a user has the possibility to characterise the astronomical objects that have been simulated as well as the more technical objects produced directly.